 Living Luminaries 17 Extended Interviews plus the Feature Film (approx. 8 hours)

 17 Extended Interviews with our Living Luminaries — plus the Feature Film!
 If you’ve already seen the feature film and you want to go even deeper into your happiness.
 Or maybe you’re new to this whole “happiness” search and you want to reinforce that inner strength you have already begun to count on in your life.
 All of your struggles in life have prepared you for this moment, right here, right now.
-Discover your inner wisdom and unlock you spiritual power with six (8) hours of wisdom from our luminaries.
+Discover your inner wisdom and unlock you spiritual power with eight (8) hours of wisdom from our luminaries.
 Hear the un-cut interviews from our teachers in order to help you take you inner happiness to the next level.
 Includes extended interviews with:

 -Dr. Rev. Michael Beckwith

 The download is approximately 7 GB of material.
 You can also choose to simply stream the videos whenever you want, if you don’t have space for a download.
 There are 18 videos, including the feature film.
 You can download them all at once or one at a time.